syncfusion-content/angular-docs/angular-2/Signature/How-To.md

 By default the downloaded image form the signature canvas will be of **png** format.
 We can define our own format to download the image with **saveImageFormat** property.
 And we can also save the image along with the background by using the **saveWithBackground** property.

-The following code example is used to download drawn image on the Signature control.
+The following code example is used to download drawn image on the Signature component.

 {% highlight html %}
 <ej-signature id="mysign" [backgroundImage]="image" [saveWithBackground]="true" [saveImageFormat]="format" > </ej-signature>